Trust Fund Penalty

 How Much is a Trust Fund Recovery Penalty?

 The IRS will collect all employment taxes including Social Security, Medicare, income taxes and even self-employment/contractor taxes that have not been deposited from each employee’s paycheck.
-This amount can be staggering and even detrimental to you and your business.
+Consequently, this amount can be staggering and even detrimental to you and your business.
 For example, if one employee owes $1,000 for each paycheck in withheld taxes which were not deposited for one year, the fee can be as much $12,000 for just that one employee.
-This amount does not include interest and penalty charges.
+Moreover, this amount does not include interest and penalty charges.
 Multiply this amount by the number of other employees for whom their taxes were not collected and deposited and that amount plus penalty and interest can amount to a “small fortune” being owed to the IRS.

 How Do I Avoid a Trust Fund Recovery Penalty?

-The best way to avoid a penalty is to collect and deposit employment taxes in a timely manner.
+In conclusion, the best way to avoid a penalty is to collect and deposit employment taxes in a timely manner.
 If you feel that you may be liable for TFRP or you have received notice from the IRS that they are assessing a TFRP against you, then you need to explore options to appeal the penalty.